Taming Your Financial Anxiety

 It’s easy to get caught up in the “what-if’s.”
 But because “what if’s” are usually negative, they cause undue stress and anxiety.
 Nobody has a crystal ball that can predict the future!

 Worrying about all the things that could happen is an unproductive use of your mental energy — and it doesn’t stop those things from happening.
-Focus on “what is,” and from there, use your energy to problem-solve.
+Focus on “what is,” and, from there, use your energy to problem-solve.

 Explore Tactical Solutions

+Having the right mindset in place will help you objectively explore steps you can take to improve your financial situation.
 Consult experts you know and trust for advice.
-Talk with a financial advisor, accountant, career coach, real estate broker and other specialists who can help you make prudent decisions based on your specific circumstances.
+Talk with a financial advisor, accountant, career coach, real estate broker and other specialists who can help you make prudent decisions based on your individual circumstances.

 As you explore your options, avoid taking unnecessary risks — with your health, physical safety or money.
 Avoid putting yourself out on a financial limb if you can’t comfortably afford it right now.
-Any steps you can take to provide a sense of security will help temper your anxiety.
+Any actions you can take to provide a sense of security will help temper your anxiety.

 Prioritize Your Mental Health